 Next, go through your smart home platform and make sure that all your device names, settings, labels, and so on are all tweaked to your liking.
 In the case of the Philips Hue system, the Amazon Echo platform sucks in all the device names exactly as they are and does not bring the scene names along for the ride.
 This means you might have a scene name in your Philips Hue system like “Romantic Bedroom” with bulbs named Hue 1, Hue 2, and Hue 3 (or Link 1 and Link 2 if you’ve used third party bulbs), but the Echo integration won’t pull in the scene names.
 It will only pull in the bulb names (Hue 1, Hue 2, etc.).

 To this end, it is very useful to have specific bulb names like “Left Nightstand” or “FrontPorch1” and “FrontPorch2” as you’ll have a much easier time identifying bulbs in the Alexa app.

-So let’s say you have a group in your existing smart home hub called “Bedroom” and that group contains two light bulbs, a smart outlet, and a space heater.
+For example, let’s say you have a group in your existing smarthome hub called “Bedroom” and that group contains two light bulbs, a smart outlet, and a space heater.
 Let’s say you’ve set up a shortcut on the hub software called “Bedroom on” and everything turns on in the morning when you wake up.
 You can still use all those items with Alexa, but you’ll need to create a new group within the Alexa app called “Bedroom” so that the “Bedroom on” command works with Alexa.